FrancescaPeru/project-site/report.md

 ### Step 3

 Still not obtaining any results, we decided to base our research on the address “Piazza Santo Stefano” in order to find the buildings located there.
-We asked the LLMs to write a query to retrieve this information with the **prompting technique chain-of-thought**.
+We asked the LLMs to write a query to retrieve this information with the **chain-of-thought prompting technique**.
 * _Question: You are given the following ontology terms from ArCo:_
   _clv:Address (class of addressable objects)_
   _rdfs:label (data property linking an entity to its label)_